Birth Control & Fertility

 Choosing Birth Control Wisely

-I am asking each person to be responsible for their choices and actions, research the facts on long-term side effects of birth control use so that when you choose to use birth control you are in understanding that it may affect your fertility and health later in life.
+I am asking each person to be responsible for their choices and actions, research the facts on long-term side effects of birth control use so that when you choose to use birth control you are understanding that it may affect your fertility and health later in life.
 Weigh the risks; getting pregnant or not getting pregnant?
 How will getting pregnant impact my life?
 How will preventing pregnancy impact my health?
 How can you balance those choices to serve your highest good?
 Ask yourself, is this something I am willing to use long-term or is this a short-term goal?
 How will taking this impact my fertility?
 Are there better or safer options for me?
-There are actually options out there that may be just as effective as hormonal birth control, but may take more diligence when using them.
+There are options out there that may be just as effective as hormonal birth control, but may take more diligence when using them.
 Condoms, diaphragm, spermicide and charting your cycle (fertility awareness method, natural family planning, BBT, cycle beads and OPK) are some alternatives to hormonal birth control.

 Be Patient, Be Gentle With Yourself

 The body goes through a lot of confusion and stress when coming off of birth control.
 Be patient with your body, give it time to adjust to the intense hormonal shifts that have to take place.
 Expect that you may feel sad, angry, depressed and simply “off”.
-This is a normal when any hormonal adjusting is taking place.
+This is normal when any hormonal adjusting is taking place.
 Be gentle with yourself and how you are feeling.
 Know that you can work toward restoring your natural hormonal state and can move on to working toward trying to conceive through proper nutritional, herbal and natural therapy support.

 If you have chosen to come off birth control to prepare for conception there are are many natural therapies we have covered to help you along the way.
 Many women are able to get pregnant regardless of using birth control for years, but some may have some lingering imbalances.
 Here are some of the natural options covered in this article:

 1. Support hormonal balance with a healthy fertility diet.